Brendan Kerry

 Brendan Kerry (born 18 November 1994) is an Australian figure skater.
 He is the 2017 CS Ondrej Nepela Trophy bronze medalist, the 2017 CS Lombardia Trophy bronze medalist, the 2019 Toruń Cup champion, the 2016 Egna Spring Trophy champion, and an eight-time Australian national champion (2011, 2013–2019).

 Kerry has competed in the final segment at fifteen ISU Championships, achieving his highest placement, sixth, at the 2022 Four Continents.
 He placed 29th at the 2014 Winter Olympics, 20th at the 2018 Winter Olympics and 17th at the 2022 Winter Olympics.

-In May 2024 Kerry was banned for life by the U.S. Center for SafeSport for sexual misconduct involving a minor.
+In May 2024 Kerry was banned for life by the U.S. Center for SafeSport for repeated sexual misconduct involving a minor.

 Personal life

 Brendan Kerry was born 18 November 1994 in Sydney.
 His mother, Monica MacDonald, competed in ice dancing at the 1988 Winter Olympics, and his sister, Chantelle Kerry is also a figure skater.

 Kerry attended Epping Boys High School before transferring to Sydney Distance Education High School to focus on skating.